jchitpin/thinkdeck/README.md

   * BM40v2 plate from KPrepublic (optional.
 You could also 3D print this).
   * 47 switches (3pin RGB / 5pin RGB / 3pin SMD / 5pin SMD).
   * 47 keycaps (Cherry profile or lower recommended)
+* Miscellaneous
+  * Kapton tape to secure PowerBoost 1000C and battery to the top chassis.
+  * Superglue to mount the slide switch.
+  * Cable ties for cable management (optional).

 # Build guide

 1.